How to be a Prepper…But Not One of Those Crazy Ones

 Have a Plan for Sanitation Preparedness

 For cleaning, reduce your need to wash things.
 Stock up on paper plates, paper towels, and disposable cups and flatware.
-Keep some disinfecting cleaning wipes and sprays (I don’t recommend using antibacterial products on a regular basis, however in the event of an emergency they can help to keep you healthy.)
-Use hand sanitizer after using the bathroom and before handing food or beverages – there may be a lot more germs afoot in a disaster.
+Keep some disinfecting cleaning wipes and sprays (I don’t recommend using antibacterial products on a regular basis; however, in the event of an emergency, they can help to keep you healthy.)
+Use hand sanitizer after using the bathroom and before handling food or beverages – there may be a lot more germs afoot in a disaster.

 Look at your options for sanitation.
 Does your toilet still flush when the electricity is out?
 Many people discovered the hard way that the toilets didn’t work when the sewage backed up in the highrises in New York City in the aftermath of Hurricane Sandy.
 At our cabin, the toilet won’t flush without power because the pump is electric.

 If you are on a septic system, with no risk of the toilet backing up into the house, simply store some water for flushing in the bathroom.
 (At the first sign of a storm, we always fill the bathtub for this purpose.)
 Add the water to the tank so that you can flush.